-In our retail use case, you can find that we have split the functions of its monolith into four different microservices namely 'inventory', 'accounting', 'shipping' and 'store'.
-They are addressing a limited, but focussed business scope, so that each service is fully decoupled from each other and ensures agility in development and deployment.
+In our retail use case, you can find that we have split the capabilities of its monolith into four different microservices namely 'inventory', 'accounting', 'shipping' and 'store'.
+They are addressing a limited, but focused business scope, so that each service is fully decoupled from each other and ensures agility in development and deployment.

-In monolithic applications, business functions of different processors/components are invoked using function calls or language-level method calls.
-In SOA, this was shifted towards a much more loosely coupled web service level messaging, which is primarily based on SOAP on top of different protocols, such as HTTP, JMS.
+In monolithic applications, business capabilities of different processors/components are invoked using function calls or language-level method calls.
+In SOA, this was shifted towards a much more loosely coupled web service level messaging, which is primarily based on SOAP on top of different protocols, such as HTTP and JMS.

-For synchronous messaging (the client expects a timely response from the service and waits to get it) in MSA, REST is the unanimous choice as it provides a simple messaging style implemented with HTTP request-response, based on resources.
-Therefore, most microservice implementations are using HTTP along with resources (every functionality is represented with a resource and operations carried out on top of those resources).
+For synchronous messaging (the client expects a timely response from the service and waits to get it) in MSA, REpresentational State Transfer (REST) is the unanimous choice as it provides a simple messaging style implemented with HTTP request-response, based on resources.
+Therefore, most microservice implementations use HTTP along with resources (every functionality is represented with a resource and operations carried out on top of those resources).

 Figure 3: Using REST interfaces to expose microservices

-Thrift is used (in which you can define an interface definition for your microservice), as an alternative to REST/HTTP synchronous messaging.
+Thrift is used (where you can define an interface definition for your microservice), as an alternative to REST/HTTP synchronous messaging.

-Deciding the most suited message format for microservices is a another key factor.
-The traditional monolithic applications use complex binary formats, SOA/Web services-based applications use text messages based on the complex message formats (SOAP) and schemas (xsd).
-Most microservices based applications use simple text-based message formats, such as JSON and XML on top of HTTP REST API.
+Deciding the most suited message format for microservices is another key factor.
+Traditional monolithic applications use complex binary formats while SOA- and web services-based applications use text messages based on complex message formats (SOAP) and schemas (XSD).
+Most microservices based applications use simple text-based message formats, such as JSON and XML on top of HTTP REST APIs.
 In cases where we need binary message formats (text messages can become verbose in some use cases), microservices can leverage binary message formats, such as binary Thrift, ProtoBuf or Avro.

-For other microservice implementations that are not based on HTTP/REST, such as Thrift, we can use the protocol level IDL.
+For other microservice implementations that are not based on HTTP/REST, such as gRPC and Thrift, we can use the protocol level IDL.
 With GraphQL, you can define service schema using GraphQL schema which can be used by the clients to query the GraphQL-based API.

-In monolithic architecture the application stores data in single and centralized databases to implement various functions/capabilities of the application.
+In monolithic architecture the application stores data in single and centralized databases to implement various capabilities of the application.

 Figure 4: Monolithic application uses a centralized database to implement all its features

-In MSA the functions are dispersed across multiple microservices and if we use the same centralized database, it's hard to ensure the loose coupling between services (for instance, if the database schema has changed from a given microservice, that will break several other services).
+In MSA the business capabilities are dispersed across multiple microservices.
+So if we use the same centralized database, it's hard to ensure the loose coupling between services (for instance, if the database schema has changed from a given microservice, that will break several other services).
 Therefore, each microservice would need to have its own database.

-Figure 5: Microservices have their own private database and they can't directly access the database owned by other microservices
+Figure 5: Microservices have its own private database and they can't directly access the database owned by other microservices

-Here are the key aspects of implementing decentralized data management in MSA.
+Here are the key aspect of implementing decentralized data management in MSA

-MSA favors decentralized governance.
 ‘Governance’ in the context of IT is defined as the processes that ensure the effective and efficient use of IT in enabling an organization to achieve its goals.
-In the context of SOA, SOA governance guides the development of reusable services, establishing how services will be designed and developed and how those services will change over time.
+SOA governance guides the development of reusable services, establishing how services will be designed and developed and how those services will change over time.
 It establishes agreements between the providers of services and the consumers of those services, telling the consumers what they can expect and the providers what they're obligated to provide.
-In SOA governance there are two types of governance that are in common use:
+In SOA governance there are two types of governance that are commonly used:

 In MSA the number of microservices that you need to deal with is quite high.
 Their locations change dynamically too owing to the rapid and agile development/deployment nature of microservices.
-Therefore, you need to find the location of a microservice during runtime.
-The solution to this problem is to use a Service Registry.
+Therefore, you need to find the location of a microservice during the runtime.
+The solution to this problem is to use a service registry.